abdelkimo/or-tools/doc_sources/FAQ/source/faq/documentation.rst

 .. _faq:documentation:english:

-I've spotted strangely formulated sentences in the documention.
+I've spotted strangely formulated sentences in the documentation.
 How come?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Maybe becauze it iz my third language?
 We are always trying to improve our work.
 If you have comments, suggestions, corrections,...